CanerErdogan/sharppy-indices/README.md

 # sharppy-indices
-Multiple meteorological index calculation from set of OAX data to observe hail events.
+Multiple meteorological index calculation from set of OAX data.